Delhi snatched everything away: Nirbhaya's parents seek time-bound justice

 While they might be closer to getting justice, they said their fight for other 'Nirbhayas' will continue.
 "With the hanging of the four accused, Nirbhaya will get justice.
 But there are many Nirbhayas in the country.
 We will fight for other daughters too," says her father.
 The last seven years have given the couple a lot of experience and they now understand the loopholes of the criminal justice system and how to tackle them.
 He said their fight ahead will centre around time-bound justice.

-"There is no time-bound procedure for filing mercy or review petitions.
+"There is no time-bound procedure for filing mercy of review petitions.
 There should be a fixed duration of cases," he says.
-He says it is understandable that trial courts take time because they have to hear both parties and examine evidence, but high courts and Supreme Court should not take time since they only have to examine the judgement of the lower court.
+He says it is understandable that trial courts take time because they have to hear both parties and examine the evidence, but high courts and Supreme Court should not take time since they only have to examine the judgement of the lower court.

 "It should not go on for long and should be made online.
 Cases in HC and SC should not go on for more than a fortnight," he adds.
 When talks about instant justice arise, there is also talk about the Hyderabad encounter, where four suspected rapists were shot dead in an encounter by police, which also saw celebrations there.
 Do they agree with such a thing?
 "Whatever punishment they got it was not for burning that daughter so justice was not done," says Nirbhaya's mother.